valery1707/java-locale-kazakh-check/README.md

 # java-locale-kazakh-check
-Separate projram for checking installation Kazakh Locale to JVM
+Separate program for checking installation Kazakh Locale to JVM